Ashoklathwal/Code-for-Interview/README.md

 * Counting Inversion : Merge sort [**Question**](merge-sort-counting_Inversion.pdf) [**Solution**](mergeSortCountInversion.java)
 * Comparator Sorting [**Question**](comparator-sorting.pdf) [**Solution**](comparatorSorting.java)
 * How will you sort a Stack.
+* Write a function that accepts two already sorted lists and returns their union in a sorted list.
+* Write a function that takes two sorted vectors and returns a single sorted vector.

 ### Trees